anharrington/handsonpython/rstP/graphics.rst

 the way across the screen and then have the other eye catch up!
 A variation on ``moveOnLine`` is needed where all the parts move together.
-We need all the parts of the face to move one step, sleep, and all move again, ....
+We need all the parts of the face to move one step, then sleep *once*, and all move again, sleep *once*, ....
 This could all be coded in a single method, but there are really two ideas here:

 #.
 Moving a group of objects one step.